 What is Research Impact?

-Impact is the demonstrable contribution that excellent research makes to society and the economy.
+Impact is the "demonstrable contribution that excellent research makes to society and the economy."
 This occurs in many ways – through creating and sharing new knowledge and innovation; inventing groundbreaking new products, companies and jobs; developing new and improving existing public services and policy; enhancing quality of life and health; and many more.
-(UK Research & Innovation).
+(UKRI).